orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/edgegateway.md

 ### Required

-- `owner_name` (String) The name of the owner of the Edge Gateway.Changes to this field will force a new resource to be created.
+- `owner_name` (String) The name of the Edge Gateway owner.Changes to this field will force a new resource to be created.
-- `owner_type` (String) The type of the owner of the Edge Gateway (vdc|vdc-group).Changes to this field will force a new resource to be created.
+- `owner_type` (String) The type of the Edge Gateway owner (vdc|vdc-group).Changes to this field will force a new resource to be created.
 - `tier0_vrf_name` (String) The name of the Tier0 VRF to which the Edge Gateway is attached.Changes to this field will force a new resource to be created.

 ### Optional